Packing for The Classic

 There are wash buckets next to showers for washing out your cycling gear.
 Detergent is provided, hang dry.

-Tent, rain fly, ground cloth, sleeping bag, pad, pillow, clothesline and clothespins, flashlight, extra bulbs and batteries.
+Tent, rain fly, ground cloth, sleeping bag, pad, pillow, clothesline and clothespins, flashlight, headlamp, extra batteries.
 Veterans suggest bringing something to identify your tent from the other tents around you.